peterprib/node-red-contrib-loadbalance/README.md

 * Random - randomly across out paths
 * Fold on capacity - place load on first node in order with capacity.
 Good for improving cache hit ratios.
 At full capacity random selection.
 * Next smoothing to average capacity - next that is >= average capacity to get smoothing of load.
 At full capacity random selection.
+* Persist path states and capacity on recycle in context storage - need to defined content persistence in nodered settings, see https://nodered.org/docs/user-guide/context

 This allows incoming messages to be passed to servers that may be other node red instances.